-We are looking forward to meeting in New Bedford, whose past and present are intertwined with the sea.
-Under the conference theme Connecting the Global and Local: The Sea and Maritime Cities, the program committee invites submissions of individual papers and full sessions (preferring panels with three papers) that identify and explore the dynamic social, cultural, environmental, economic and physical spaces that connects city sea.
-Submissions on other topics in maritime history, archaeology and culture are also welcome.
-Session and individual paper proposals should include: A) title, not to exceed 10 words; B) abstract, not to exceed 250 words; C) a 200-word bio for the presenter; D) contact information including phone number, address, affiliation, and email.
-Please submit this information as a single Word document, single-spaced, 12-point Times Roman font, and not as a PDF.
-Accommodations for PowerPoint presentations will be provided; any other requirements, including audio-visual equipment, special outlets, or accommodations for disabilities should be included in the proposal.
+Session and individual paper proposals should include: A) title; B) abstract, not exceeding 500 words; C) a 250 word biographical statement; D) contact information, including phone number, address, affiliation, and email.
+Please submit this information as a single Word document, single-spaced, 12-point Times New Roman font, and not as a PDF.
+Accommodations for PowerPoint presentations will be provided; any other requirements, including audio-visual equipment, special outlets, or accommodation for disabilities should be included in the proposal.
 Please note that all participants must register for the conference.

 Panel proposals of no more than 3 papers are highly encouraged.